George Steinbrenner: Politics

 Although Steinbrenner was a registered Republican, he donated money to numerous Democratic senators and representatives, including $6,300 to Chuck Schumer, $9,600 to Charles Rangel, $1,000 to Peter W. Rodino, and $750 to George J. Mitchell.
 Steinbrenner generally voted Republican at the presidential level, having supported George H. W. Bush in the 1988 and 1992 elections, as well as George W. Bush in 2000 (and donating $5,000 to the Bush-Cheney Florida recount fund).
 However, in 2008, Steinbrenner's presidential donations crossed party lines, as he donated to Democratic candidate Hillary Clinton along with Republican candidates Rudy Giuliani and John McCain, contributing $2,300 to Clinton's campaign, $4,600 to Giuliani's campaign, and $15,000 to McCain Victory 2008.

+In 1989, after seeing Donald Trump on The Morton Downey Jr. Show, he wrote a letter to Trump suggesting he should run for president.

 Controversies

 Management style

 Early on, Steinbrenner became infamous in Cleveland circles for berating anyone who dared cross him.
 This style followed him to the Yankees; he quickly became infamous for overseeing rapid turnover of management personnel.
-In his first 23 seasons, he changed managers 20 times; Billy Martin alone was fired and rehired five times.
+In his first 23 seasons, he changed managers 20 times; Billy Martin alone was fired and rehired five times (although the first firing was technically a resignation, albeit with Steinbrenner forcing Martin's hand).
 During his first 26 years with the club, he went through 13 public relations directors.
 "The first time George fires you, it's very traumatic," oft-fired Yankees flack Harvey Greene said.
 "The three or four times after that, it's like, Great!
 I've got the rest of the day off."
 Greene, the Yankees' PR director was fired by Steinbrenner, however the next day Steinbrenner's assistant called Greene and asked why he wasn't at work.
 After arriving at work late, Steinbrenner told Greene "If you're late again, you're fired."

 Steinbrenner employed 11 general managers over 30 years.
 He was equally famous for pursuing high-priced free agents (i.e., Catfish Hunter, Reggie Jackson, and Dave Winfield) and then feuding with them.
 In July 1978, Billy Martin famously said of Steinbrenner and his $3 million outfielder Reggie Jackson, "The two were meant for each other.
 One's a born liar, and the other's convicted."
 The comment resulted in Martin's first departure, though officially he resigned (tearfully), before Yankees President Al Rosen could carry out Steinbrenner's dictum to fire him.

 David Wells recalled he and Steinbrenner almost got into a fight during a heated argument.
 Wells later apologized to Steinbrenner for threatening to fight him.